PipeWire/wireplumber/docs/rst/policies/linking.rst

 If there isn't any default node configured, or there is a default node configured but the node does not exist, WirePlumber will instead select the best device node available.
-The best device node is the node with highest session priority and available routes to the physical device.
+The best device node is the node with highest session priority (see :ref:`config_priorities`) and available routes to the physical device.
 The logic is implemented in the ``linking/find-best-target.lua`` Lua script.

 If the best node could not be found because the system does not have any,